alpacahq/alpaca-docs/content/api-references/trading-api/streaming.md

   - _price_: The average price per share at which the order was filled.
   - _position_qty_: The total size of your position after this event, in shares.
 Positive for long positions, negative for short positions.
 - `partial_fill`: Sent when a number of shares less than the total remaining quantity on your order has been filled.
-  - _timestamp_: The time at which the order was filled.
+  - _timestamp_: The time at which the order was partially filled.
   - _price_: The average price per share at which the order was filled.
   - _position_qty_: The total size of your position after this event, in shares.
 Positive for long positions, negative for short positions.
 - `canceled`: Sent when your requested cancelation of an order is processed.
-  - _timestamp_: The time at which the order was filled.
+  - _timestamp_: The time at which the order was canceled.
 - `expired`: Sent when an order has reached the end of its lifespan, as determined by the order’s time in force value.
-  - _timestamp_: The time at which the order was filled.
+  - _timestamp_: The time at which the order was expired.
 - `done_for_day`: Sent when the order is done executing for the day, and will not receive further updates until the next trading day.
 - `replaced`: Sent when your requested replacement of an order is processed.
-  - _timestamp_: The time at which the order was filled.
+  - _timestamp_: The time at which the order was replaced.

 ### Less Common Events